NadlerGalit/helm-test-travisci/README.md

 # Helm Chart testing with TravisCI
 This repository is for testing a [helm](https://www.helm.sh/) chart with [TravisCI](https://travis-ci.org/)

+The testing is made up of two stages:
+1. Running a `helm lint` on the chart
+2. Deploying chart to a running minikube Kubernetes cluster and validating http response code

 ## TravisCI build status
 [![Build Status](https://travis-ci.org/eldada/helm-test-travisci.svg?branch=master)](https://travis-ci.org/eldada/helm-test-travisci)